hashicorp/nomad/website/source/docs/agent/configuration/server.html.md

   addresses, agent startup will fail.
 See the
   [server address format](#server-address-format) section for more information on the format of the string.

+- `upgrade_version` `(string: "")` - A custom version of the format X.Y.Z to use
+  in place of the Nomad version when custom upgrades are enabled in Autopilot.
+  For more information, see the [Autopilot Guide](/guides/cluster/autopilot.html).

 ### Server Address Format